Gornius/docker-apache-xdebug-vscode-minimal/README.md

 Minimal initial setup for debugging with Xdebug and VSCode inside Apache Webserver container

 ## Running
-Just run `./start.sh` to start developing.
+Just run `./sync_user_inside_container.sh` to make sure current user has rights to htdocs.
 You can use provided launch.json to debug.
 Provided script sets UID and GID of `www-data` user inside container to the same as user running the script, so you shouldn't have any problems regarding permissions of files.